‘General Hospital’ Spoilers: Julian And Ava Convicted, Maxie To Surprise Nathan At Nurses’ Ball?

 This makes General Hospital fans question whether DeVry and West’s contracts will be renewed next season.

-Ave will think she is free and clear of being prosecuted for tampering with Morgan Corinthos’ (Bryan Craig) medications but she will be wrong.
+Ava will think she is free and clear of being prosecuted for tampering with Morgan Corinthos’ (Bryan Craig) medications, but she will be wrong.
 Dr. Andre Maddox (Anthony Montgomery) will realize that the pills are only half of the dose that he prescribed.

 Nothing compares to Carly’s intuition. @lldubs #WCW #WomanCrushWednesday #GH pic.twitter.com/vION2s8DtK